Finlay Bealham: Early life

-Club
+Club career

-Bealham moved to Ireland in 2010 and initially played in his grandmother's native province of Ulster with the amateur side, Belfast Harlequins.
+Bealham moved to Ireland in 2010 and initially played with the amateur side, Belfast Harlequins.
 Following the 2011 Junior World Cup, he was offered a place in the academy of Connacht, another province.
 Moving to the new province also meant moving clubs, with Bealham joining Galway Corinthians.
 Bealham was promoted from the sub-academy to the full academy ahead of the 2012–13 season.

 While in the academy Bealham played for the province's second-tier side, the Connacht Eagles.
 Bealham made his full debut for Connacht in the 2013–14 Pro12 on 23 February 2014.
 He came on from the bench away to Italian side Zebre, replacing Denis Buckley at loosehead on the 74 minute mark.
 Bealham went on to make a further five replacement appearances in the Pro12 that season.
 In April 2014, it was announced that Bealham had signed a professional contract with the province to last until summer 2015, making him a full member of Connacht's senior squad.

-In the 2014–15 season Bealham was moved from loosehead to play tighthead by Connacht forwards coach Dan McFarland.
+In the 2014–15 season, Bealham was moved from loosehead to play tighthead by Connacht forwards coach Dan McFarland.
 Despite the change, he continued to play regularly for the side, as he had at the end of the previous season.
 Bealham made his European debut on 6 December 2014, coming on from the bench in the home game to Bayonne in the Challenge Cup pool stages.
 He made his first start in the reverse fixture the following week.
 Bealham made his first league start on 26 December 2014 against Ulster.
 During the course of the season he played 15 games in the 2014–15 Pro12, and made a total of five appearances in the Challenge Cup.
 He also featured in Connacht's final game of the season, a play-off against Gloucester which they lost 40–32 after extra time.
 During the course of the season, Bealham signed a new two-year deal to keep him with the province until summer 2017.